dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

   - Overriding the CSS styles of the DHIS2 application, such as the login page or main page.

-  - Defining Javascript functions which are common to several custom data entry forms and HTML-based reports.
+  - Defining JavaScript functions which are common to several custom data entry forms and HTML-based reports.

   - Including CSS styles which are used in custom data entry forms and